saisena-ss/Stanford---Computer-Vision-Implementation-from-Scratch/README.md

 This repository contains assignments of the course cs231n Deep Learning for Computer Vision at Stanford.
 Assignments are taken from here: https://cs231n.stanford.edu/assignments.html.
 I found this interesting as it'll improve my theoretical and practical understanding of deep learning techniques by implementing everything from scratch.
-Below are the details about each assignment:
+Below are the details about each assignment (still working):

 ### Assignment 1: Image Classification, kNN, SVM, Softmax, Fully-Connected Neural Network